Missouri: Demographics

+2020 census

 The U.S. census of 2010 found that the population center of the United States is in Texas County, while the 2000 census found the mean population center to be in Phelps County.
 The center of population of Missouri is in Osage County, in the city of Westphalia.

-In 2004, the population included 194,000 foreign-born (3.4 percent of the state population).
+In 2004, the population included 194,000 foreign-born people (3.4 percent of the state population).

 The five largest ancestry groups in Missouri are: German (27.4 percent), Irish (14.8 percent), English (10.2 percent), American (8.5 percent) and French (3.7 percent).

 German Americans are an ancestry group present throughout Missouri.
 African Americans are a substantial part of the population in St. Louis (56.6% of African Americans in the state lived in St. Louis or St. Louis County as of the 2010 census), Kansas City, Boone County and in the southeastern Bootheel and some parts of the Missouri River Valley, where plantation agriculture was once important.
 Missouri Creoles of French ancestry are concentrated in the Mississippi River Valley south of St. Louis (see Missouri French).
 Kansas City is home to large and growing immigrant communities from Latin America esp.
 Mexico and Colombia, Africa (i.e. Sudan, Somalia and Nigeria), and Southeast Asia including China and the Philippines; and Europe like the former Yugoslavia (see Bosnian American).
-A notable Cherokee Indian population exists in Missouri.
+A notable Cherokee Indian population exists in Missouri, and 30,518 identified as being Native American alone in 2020, while 152,917 did in combination with one or more other races.

 In 2004, 6.6 percent of the state's population was reported as younger than 5, 25.5 percent younger than 18, and 13.5 percent 65 or older.
 Females were approximately 51.4 percent of the population.
 81.3 percent of Missouri residents were high school graduates (more than the national average), and 21.6 percent had a bachelor's degree or higher.
 3.4 percent of Missourians were foreign-born, and 5.1 percent reported speaking a language other than English at home.

 In 2010, there were 2,349,955 households in Missouri, with 2.45 people per household.
 The homeownership rate was 70.0 percent, and the median value of an owner-occupied housing unit was $137,700.
 The median household income for 2010 was $46,262, or $24,724 per capita.
 There was 14.0 percent (1,018,118) of Missourians living below the poverty line in 2010.

 The mean commute time to work was 23.8 minutes.

 Birth data

 In 2011, 28.1% of Missouri's population younger than age 1 were minorities.

-Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.
+Note: Births in table do not add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.